davidfox87/pulumi-mlflow-aws-ecs-fargate/README.md

-Below is a picture of the basic MLOps setup that supports both model experimentation and deployment on a ECS fargate cluster:
+Below is a picture of the basic MLOps setup that supports both model experimentation.
+Next step is to deploy the production model on an ECS fargate cluster:

 ![MLOps platform](mlops.png)